 Choosing the right graphics card

 If you're editing on a Mac, it'll need to be a 2019 Mac Pro, and you'll need a graphics card made by AMD, not Nvidia.
-That's because macOS only supports AMD cards, and AMD's current graphics card range is only supported by macOS Catalina and newer (Catalina does support the late 2013 'trash can' Mac Pro as well as the 2019 Mac Pro, but you can't physically upgrade the graphics card in the 2013 Mac Pro).
+That's because macOS only supports AMD cards, and AMD's current RX 6x00-series graphics card range is only supported by macOS Big Sur 11.4 and newer.
 If you're prepared to use Windows via Boot Camp on a 2019 Mac Pro, a Nvidia graphics card can be fitted, albeit not in PCIe expansion slot 2.

 If you're editing on a PC, you've got a lot more graphics card choice.
 Virtually any graphics card using a Nvidia or AMD chipset should work just fine, providing you first check these criteria: